jdoorduin/research_website_ic/content/authors/arjen-welleweerd/_index.md

   - Internship Students

 ---

-Arjen is a graduate intern studying Technical Medicine and Biomedical Engineering.
+Arjen Welleweerd, MSc student, is currently doing his graduation project as part of a double degree in Technical Medicine and Biomedical Engineering.
+His academic and research interests lie in critical care and clinical neurophysiology.
+For his thesis, he is contributing to the BRAIN‑VENT project, focusing on unraveling the effects of Mechancal Ventilation on Respiratory-Brain Coupling.